mrv-king/RGOOSE/README.md

 12. On the device that is going to be a server/subscriber during the latency test check the IP address: ifconfig wwan0
 13. In the "iec61850_rpi_release" directory, go to the "source" directory: cd source
 14. Open the 'main.cpp' file: sudo nano main.cpp
-   - To design the server application: uncomment the 'LINUX/WINDOWS R-GOOSE SUBSCRIBER EXAMPLE' section (section 'LINUX/WINDOWS R-GOOSE PUBLISHER EXAMPLE' should be commented out).
+   - To design the server/subscriber application: uncomment the 'LINUX/WINDOWS R-GOOSE SUBSCRIBER EXAMPLE' section (section 'LINUX/WINDOWS R-GOOSE PUBLISHER EXAMPLE' should be commented out).
-   - To design the client application: uncomment the 'LINUX/WINDOWS R-GOOSE PUBLISHER EXAMPLE' section (section 'LINUX/WINDOWS R-GOOSE SUBSCRIBER EXAMPLE' should be commented out).
+   - To design the client/publisher application: uncomment the 'LINUX/WINDOWS R-GOOSE PUBLISHER EXAMPLE' section (section 'LINUX/WINDOWS R-GOOSE SUBSCRIBER EXAMPLE' should be commented out).
 Specify the IP address of the server (the one that was shown in step 12).
 For that, change the second argument in the 'iec61850_publisher' function in line 36.
 Do not change the port number.
 15. In the "iec61850_rpi_release" directory, change the directory to build: cd build
 16. Generate Makefile: cmake ..
 17. Generate binary file: make
 18. Run latency test on the server/subscriber (If the server starts successfully the application prints "Server started..."): sudo ./iec61850
 19. Run latency test on the client/publisher: sudo ./iec61850
-20. The server/subscriber application should print out the latency value of the package that has been sent (value printed in seconds)
+20. The server/subscriber application should print out the latency value of the package that has been received (value printed in seconds)
 21. To run a series of latency tests, the server should be run once, but the "iec61850_publisher" function in the client/publisher application should be called in the loop as many times as needed.